avalon60/OraTAPI/README.md

     The Windows command must be run from a Windows PowerShell terminal.

 4. Ensure access to an Oracle database and configure your `TNS` entries or connection settings.
 You should test your connection to the database via SQLcl or SQL Developer, before attempting with OraTAPI.

+If you are on Windows and have Git Bash installed, the Linux/macOS instructions should also work in a Git Bash terminal.
+OraTAPI can be used via Powershell or Git Bash.

 ---